MilanStaffehl/numdantic/README.md

 ## Limitations

-### Wrong shapes or dtypes in assignments
+`numdantic` still has some considerable limitations.
+These are in part owed to limitations of the Python typing system, and in part due to both `numpy`'s typing support and `numdantic` itself being works in progress.
+This section lists limitations that you should be aware of when using `numdantic`.

+### Most `numpy` functions allow wrong assignments

-Due to how `numpy` handles the shape and dtype of its `ndarray` type, static type checkers will unfortunately not be able to detect a wrong shape or a wrong dtype in assignments.
+Due to how `numpy` annotates most of its functions, static type checkers will unfortunately not be able to detect when a wrong shape or dtype are returned in an assignment to a typed variable.
 For example, the following code will not raise an error when running it through a type checker:

 ```Python
 import numpy as np